 We are a couple about to sign contracts for a property in Burscough.
 We have hit a snag.
 Our mortgage offer with Godiva Mortgages Ltd runs out on 18/6/2019 but the vendors are putting forward a completion date of 20/6/2019.
 Is it possible to extend the mortgage expiry date?

 The person best placed to deal with your concern is your lawyer who should determine if they corresponding with the lender, owner’s solicitors, estate agents or conceivably all parties given what has gone on in your house move as of today.

-I purchased a freehold residence in Burscough yet charged rent, why is this and what is this?
+I purchased a freehold property in Burscough but still invoiced for rent, why is this and what is this?

 Rentcharge payments are usually between £2.00 and £5.00 per year.
-Rentcharges have existed for hundreds of years, but the Rent Charge Act 1977 barred the creation of fresh rentcharges from 1977 onwards.
+Rentcharges have existed for many centuries, but the Rent Charge Act 1977 barred the establishment of new rentcharges post 1977.

-Old rentcharges can now be extinguished by making a lump sum payment under the Act.
-Any rentcharges that are still in existence post 2037 will be extinguished.
+Old rentcharges can now be redeemed by making a one off payment under the Act.
+Any rentcharges that are still in existence after 2037 will be extinguished.